Kassymkhan919/Synitheia/README.md

  "Text box")

-are rounded grey boxes.
+...are rounded grey boxes.
 Due to the constraints of Figma, typing interactions were not able to be as fluid.
-Therefore, to type into a textbox.
-Simply click on the textbox and the project will navigate as though the information was typed out
+Too "type" into a textbox, simply click on the textbox and the project will navigate as though the information was typed out.

 ### Prerequisites